World Tourism Day 2021: sustainable alternatives

 There are many ways how to spend your holidays.
-Well, there might not be that many during a global pandemic, but the button line is, that there are always sustainable travel options.
-No matter if it’s about the means of transportation, the visited destination or the accommodation you choose – there are many ways to make your next vacations more sustainable.
-Consider visiting a place that you can easily reach by car or train – and of course: think twice where you book your accommodation.
+Well, there may not have been many during a global pandemic, but the button line is, that there are always sustainable travel options.
+No matter if it’s about the means of transportation, the visited destination, or the accommodation you choose – there are many ways to make your next vacation more sustainable.
+Consider visiting a place that you can easily reach by car or train with a close-to-home holiday – and of course: think twice about where you book your accommodation.

 Now, it’s obvious that we would like you to book via Fairbnb.coop as we donate 50% of our revenue to local community projects but of course, we also encourage you to choose other sustainable holiday lettings.
-However, since you are already here, why not take a look at our pilot cities to get some inspiration for your next holidays.
-Check out Domenico’s lovely B&B Piazza Santo Stefano in Bologna, Laurent’s nice room for 2 in Poble Sec in Barcelona or many other great holiday rentals on our website.
+However, since you are already here, why not take a look at our destinations to get some inspiration for your next holidays.
+Check out the Treehouse in Umbria, in the heart of Italy, our Viking House in Porto or many other great vacation rentals on our website.

 World Tourism Day-Tip #2: tell others about sustainable tourism alternatives